uptane/deployment-considerations/repositories.md

 #### ECU Version Report

 The ECU version report from each Secondary will contain a token to be sent to the Time Server.
-To prevent a replay, this token SHOULD be unique for each update cycle.
+To prevent a replay, each token SHOULD be unique per ECU for each update cycle.
 As we expect that these updates will be relatively infrequent (e.g., due to a limited number of write cycles), there will be a sufficient number of tokens to make this possible.

-The payload of the ECU version report sent to the Director may contain the token sent to the Time Server.
-This token is part of the version report sent from Secondaries to the Primary.
-If the token is removed, the signature will not match.
+The payload of the ECU version report sent from the Primary to the Director MAY contain the tokens sent to the Time Server.
+In this case, if any token is removed or changed, the signature will not match.

 #### Changes to all ECUs